sqrol/SoftV.Docs/docs/robocad/libraries/shufflecad/camera.md

 # Working with video stream variables

-This page shows examples of adding variables for video streams in shufflecad and sending images.
-The Algaritm robot set is used in examples.
+This page shows examples of adding variables for video streams and sending images in shufflecad.
+The Algaritm robot kit is used in examples.

 #### Example: